 Meanwhile, Americans are worried about our standard of living.
 They are worried about the ability to pay for their kids' college, and if they can keep their homes.
-And they are worried about paying bills for everyday expenses, including energy.
 We know that the resources are there in the OCS and yet we continue to take steps to delay and block development.